 It occurs in such athletic activities as distance running, soccer, football, skating, and hockey.
 The overuse of muscles around the pelvis cause stress on the pelvic joint and this repeated pressure on the pubis bones can cause the joint to begin eroding.

-If you suffer from any pain or discomfort in the groin area is important to treat your injury immediately and have a basic understanding of how to identify, treat, recover and prevent the injury from reoccurring.
+If you suffer from any pain or discomfort in the groin area is important to treat your injury immediately and have a basic understanding of how to identify, treat, recover and minimize the injury from reoccurring.

 HOW TO IDENTIFY if you have osteitis pubis